 Linda: "And our many benefits such as company pension scheme, kindergarten allowance, etc. are added to this.
 We are flexible when it comes to full or part-time work."

-Dejan: “What about language skills?
+Armin: “What about language skills?
 The person needs to be able to communicate in German and English, if only to talk to our head office in Zagreb."

 Joachim: “Croatian would of course be a bonus, but fluency in German and English is a must.”

-Dejan: “You'll be able to pick up German quickly and we'll see the English skills when the candidates visit Zagreb.”
+Armin: “You'll be able to pick up German quickly and we'll see the English skills when the candidates visit Zagreb.”

 Joachim: “What do you mean?”